Spring fever... cabin fever... Call it what you will — I'm feeling it!

 I'm ready for flip flops and tank tops, hikes and beach days.
 But in the mean time, I'll make the best of what I have.

-That's exactly what the Adirondack Museum is doing in their off-season.
+That's exactly what the Adirondack Experience, The Museum on Blue Mountain Lake is doing in their off-season.
 They have been hosting the Cabin Fever Sundays Winter Lecture Series in their auditorium on Sundays at 1:30 pm.
 While some of the sessions have already passed, coming up are a few great lectures.
 They're an awesome reason to head to the heart of the Adirondacks!

 Balancing the Scales: Women in Adirondack History

-Peggy Lynn, a singer, songwriter, and educator, will be at the Adirondack Museum on March 19 to discuss Women in Adirondack History.
+Peggy Lynn, a singer, songwriter, and educator, will be at the Adirondack Experience, The Museum on Blue Mountain Lake on March 19 to discuss Women in Adirondack History.
 With a B.S. in Women's Studies and a Masters degree in American and Women's history, Peggy Lynn will bring insight to women's roles in the history of the Adirondacks through storytelling and song.
 She will talk about women such as Mary Brown, Lydia Smith, and Martha Reben.